 Areas of Interest

 Evolution of the cerebral cortex is thought to underlie our species’ most remarkable cognitive, perceptive, and motor capabilities, the execution of which depends on the precise establishment of axonal connectivity during development.
-Miswiring of cortical circuitry can lead to disorders, including autism and schizophrenia, that affect the most distinctly human cognitive functions.
+Miswiring of cortical circuitry can contribute to developmental brain disorders, including autism spectrum disorder (ASD), intellectual disability, and schizophrenia.

-Research in the Kwan laboratory is aimed at the molecular and cellular mechanisms that underlie normal neural circuit assembly in the cerebral cortex and their dysregulation in human neurodevelopmental disorders, in particular autism spectrum disorder (ASD), fragile X syndrome, and schizophrenia.
+Research in the Kwan laboratory is aimed at the genetic mechanisms that underlie normal neural circuit assembly in the cerebral cortex and their dysregulation in human neurodevelopmental disorders.
 Our work examines both fundamental and pathogenic mechanisms that can lead to in vivo consequences on neural circuit development and function.
 We seek to understand: 1) the mechanisms by which neural progenitor cells give rise to diverse repertoires of cortical neuronal subtypes; 2) the mechanisms that ultimately wire cortical neurons into functional neural circuits; and 3) how dysregulation of these mechanisms contributes to disorders of brain development.
 We use an integrative approach at the interface of mouse genetics, functional genomics, molecular biology, and circuit neurobiology.